 The cave and its environs are explained in detail in a tourist center.
 Hike along the Roof Route near the visitor center or the 3.5-mile (5.6-kilometer) trail snakes through Hell and Lithograph Canyons to stay above the earth.

 History teaches us to reflect on our mistakes and never repeat them.
-That is the point of South Dakota monuments and historical landmarks.
-Learn how an atrocious act by the US army won them a medal at the wounded knee museum.
+Learn how an atrocious act by the US Army won them a medal at the Wounded Knee Museum.

 In an attempt to repress a religious movement in 1890, US soldiers slaughtered hundreds of Lakota men, women, and children and were given medals of valor for their actions.